Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Overview-of-BRIT.md

 identifier (`payer.britWalletId`).
 This is 20 bytes long.
 It is not computationally feasible to go backwards and derive the seed phrase from this identifier.

-This identifier is not used for any other purpose in the client application using BRIT.
+This identifier is NOT used for any other purpose in the client application using BRIT.

 #### 6. Payer encrypts message for Matcher